awsdocs/aws-doc-sdk-examples/gov2/sqs/README.md

 `go run ChangeMsgVisibilityv2.go -q QUEUE-NAME -h RECEIPT-HANDLE -v VISIBILITY`

 - _QUEUE-NAME_ is the name of the queue.
-- _RECEIPT-HANDLE_ is tThe name of the queue.
+- _RECEIPT-HANDLE_ is the receipt handle of the message.
 - _VISIBILITY_ is the duration, in seconds, that the message is not visible to other consumers.
   The example ensures the value is between 0 and 12 hours;
   the default is 30 seconds.